EricSoderTeach/ActionsIntermediate/hol/matrix.md

 **Make this workflow reusable between repositories**

 Remove the `workflow_dispatch` trigger and add the `workflow_call` trigger and commit the changes.
-If your repository is not `public`, then In the repository that resides your now reusable workflow, go to the repository settings -> actions -> general and check the box `Accessible from repositories owned by the user ....`.
-Create a workflow that consumes this workflow in a new repository by calling the reusable workflow `organzation/repository/.github/workflows/matrix-lab.yml@main`
+If your repository is `private`, then In the repository that resides your now reusable workflow, go to the repository settings -> actions -> general and check the box `Accessible from repositories owned by the user ....`.
+Create a workflow that consumes this workflow in a new `private` repository by calling the reusable workflow `organzation/repository/.github/workflows/matrix-lab.yml@main`

 <details>
   <summary>Solution</summary>